sammyhenningsson/lavin/README.md

 Lavin is a tool for testing how your website is handling load/traffic.
 It's based on the [Async](https://github.com/socketry/async) framework.
 This means it uses event driven IO and light weight Fibers.
+(Lavin means "avalanche" in swedish.
+I thought it was a nice and short suitable name. 😀)

 ## Installation